flowhub/guv/README.md

 * Scaling algorithm does not compensate for worker boot time
 * Used in production at [The Grid](https://thegrid.io), with [MsgFlo](https://github.com/msgflo/msgflo)
 * !
 Missing tests

+## Usage

+Install as NPM dependency

+    npm install --save guv

+Add it to your Procfile

+    echo "guv: node node_modules/.bin/guv" >> Procfile

+Configure an Heroku API key to use.
+Get it

+    heroku config:set HEROKU_API_KEY=`heroku auth:token`

+Configure RabbitMQ instance to use.
+It must have the management plugin installed and configured.

+    heroku config:set GUV_BROKER=amqp://[user:pass]@example.net/instance

+Note: If you use CloudAMQP, guv will automatically respect the `CLOUDAMQP_URL` envvar.
+No config needed.

+For guv own configuration we also recommend using an envvar.
+This allows you to change the configuration without redeploying.
+See below for details on the configuration format.

+    heroku config:set GUV_CONFIG="`cat autoscale.guv`"

+To verify that guv is running and working, check its log.

+    heroku logs --app myapp --ps guv

 ## Configuration